paragparashar03/Transfer_Learning_VGG-16/README.md

 I have changed the last layer of VGG model as we have only 4 categories as compared to ImageNet that has 1000 categories.

 #2.
-Fine tune the Model
+Fine tune the Model:
 In this case, I have removed last 3 layers from the  VGG model and added 7 layers ( 4 dense and 3 dropout layers)

 # Both ipynb files have been uploaded.